Fireandplants/plant_gbif/README.md

 ### 1. Create expanded list of canonical names ###

 Our canonical names for phylogenetic analyses are the tip names in the [Tank tree][TankTree].
 We would like to search for occurrences of these species accounting for synonyms, so we use synonymize.py to expand the names list to all canonical names plus all synonyms.
 We use the data scraped from [The Plant List][TPL]by [Beth Forrestel][ejforrestel] around 3/30/2014 to conduct this expansion.
-This expansion can result in three part names (eg var. part after specific epithet), but all subsequent matching is on binomial part only.
+We explicitly force binomial names using the '-b' option to synonymize.py.

 ```
 expand_tanknames.sh